-According to reliable sources, the cell phone was invented by Dr. Martin Cooper, formerly with Motorola, who branded the “first portable handset” the Dyna-Tac.
+According to reliable cell phone history sources, the original was invented by Dr. Martin Cooper, formerly with Motorola, who branded the “first portable handset” the Dyna-Tac.
 Supposedly Cooper made the first cell phone and placed a call in April, 1973 to his rival at Bell Labs.

 His Dyna-Tac only weighed 2.5 pounds and measured 9 x 5 x 1.75 inches.
 (Stick that in your pocket.)
 Ten years later, Motorola released the first cell phone to the public.